Call 911 Good Samaritan Policies

 Call 911 Good Samaritan Policies (also known as Medical Amnesty Policies) are life-saving measures that enable people to make responsible decisions by shielding them from punishment when they call for medical help during an emergency relating to alcohol or other drugs.
 Since the threat of punitive policies can often cause hesitation during confusing and stressful party situations, the existence of a Call 911 Good Samaritan Policy is essential to ensuring that people are able to stay alive and receive help when they are in trouble.

-According to SSDP’s research, there are at least 91 schools with Good Samaritan Policies on the books.
+According to SSDP’s research, there are more than 240 colleges and universities with some form of a 911 Good Samaritan Policy on the books.
 More than half of these policies cover situations involving all substances, while just under half cover only those involving alcohol.

 At least 11*** states have enacted some form of Good Samaritan legislation.
 Five states grant limited immunity from prosecution for possession of controlled substances for people who seek or obtain medical assistance during an overdose, including New Mexico (2007), Washington (2010), New York Connecticut (2011), and Illinois (2012).
 Four other states extend limited immunity with regard to underage alcohol consumption and possession, including Colorado (2005), New Jersey (2009), Texas and Pennsylvania (2011).
 New Mexico and Washington, in addition to Alaska (2008), Maryland (2009), and Utah (2010), also consider the seeking of medical assistance during an alcohol or other drug-related overdose a mitigating factor at sentencing for certain offenses.
 A number of other states are considering Good Samaritan laws, including Rhode Island, Michigan, Massachusetts, California, Hawaii, and Florida.